 The dentist will first apply a local anesthetic to numb the tooth to be filled.
 The rotten zone will be removed using a drill, air abrasion, or laser.
 The instrument used is dictated by the dentist’s level of comfort, training, and equipment investment, as well as the location and amount of the decay.

 Your dentist will use a probe to ensure that all decay has been removed.
 After the decay is removed, the dentist will thoroughly clean the cavity to remove bacteria and debris.
 Initially, a glass ionomer or composite resin liner may be placed at the root to protect the nerve.
 After the filling has been placed, your dentist will usually polish it.

-For tooth-coloured fillings, there are a couple more stages.
+For tooth-colored fillings, there are a couple more stages.
 It is administered in layers after your dentist has removed the decay and cleaned the area.
 Then, using a specific light, each layer is “cured” or hardened.
-To complete the multilayering technique, the dentist will shape the composite material, cut any surplus, and polish the completed repair.
+To complete the multi layering technique, the dentist will shape the composite material, cut any surplus, and polish the completed repair.

-Tooth-coloured (composite) and silver-coloured (amalgam) fillings are now available to treat cavities.
-Composite resins are utilized to fill teeth because they are tooth-coloured and their quality is improving.
+Tooth-colored (composite) and silver-colored (amalgam) fillings are now available to treat cavities.
+Composite resins are utilized to fill teeth because they are tooth-colored and their quality is improving.